cultuurnet/stoplight-docs-authentication/docs/Overview.md

 >
 > To get client credentials for your integration, contact jean-marie@publiq.be.

+## When to use which method

+Which authentication method you need to use will in the first place be **determined by which API endpoint(s) you want to access**.

+Usually an API endpoint will either require _client identification_, **OR** they will require a token.
+Most endpoints that require a token support both _user access tokens_ and _client access tokens_ (except for some rare edge cases).

+- If the endpoint allows [client identification](Authentication-methods/Client-identification.md), you only need to include your client id in the request.
+- If the endpoint **only** allows [user access tokens](Authentication-methods/User-access-token.md), you need to let your end user log in through UiTID and use the resulting token.
+- If the endpoint **only** allows [client access tokens](Authentication-methods/Client-access-token.md), you need to fetch a token using your client id and secret from a backend.
+- If the endpoint accepts **both** [user access tokens](Authentication-methods/User-access-token.md) and [client access tokens](Authentication-methods/Client-access-token.md), you can pick whatever token type is best suited to your situation.
+(See their respective documentation for more info.)

 ## Client identification

 API endpoints that require no real authentication but need to know what client is accessing it for customization and technical support reasons use [Client identification](Authentication-methods/Client-identification.md).